This story takes place in the world of Vael.

 Edmund twirled the ring.

-It was too big for his finger, so twirling it had become a habit since the afternoon he’d pulled the loose brick from the fireplace and reached into the dark and felt something cold and smooth that the world had forgotten.
+It was too big for his finger, so twirling it had become a habit since the afternoon he’d pulled the loose brick from the fireplace, reached into the dark, and felt something cold and smooth—metal that the world had forgotten.
 He’d kept the secret for three days.
 Three days of twirling.
 Three days of waiting for Esme.

 “Edmund?” she called, her voice distant.
 “Are you in here?”